-Roasting tomatoes develops a sweetness and complexity not evident when they are raw.
+Roasting tomatoes results in sweetness and complexity not evident when they are raw.
 Charred zucchini brings a little bitterness and crunchy texture.
 These define the character of this roasted tomato and zucchini soup.

 Apart from using roasted tomatoes to make this soup, the other slightly unusual ingredient is the beetroot.
-We are not using the beetroot for its flavour, though it is sure to contribute some, but for the colour it imparts to the soup.
+We are not using the beetroot for its flavour but rather for the colour it imparts to the soup.
+However, it is sure to contribute some flavour as well.
 The actual beetroot is discarded before we blend the tomatoes.

-Another recipe based around the sweet complex flavour of roasted tomatoes is this spaghetti carbonara.
-The slow roasted tomatoes bring add a sweet acidic counterpoint to the creamy rich carbonara.
+Another recipe based around the sweet, complex flavour of roasted tomatoes is the sauce on this potato risotto al salto.
+The slow-roasted tomatoes bring add a sweet acidic counterpoint to the creamy, rich risotto.

 This tomato zucchini soup works just as well in small quantities as an appetiser as it does in larger quantities for lunch or dinner, served with fresh baguettes.